Bed Bugs: Prevention and Response

 - Use a mattress cover

-- No personal furniture containing wood or fabric
+- Recommend no personal furniture containing wood or fabric

 - When traveling check your luggage before you bring it back into your room